 - On the phone.

 It doesn’t take a long time.
-Just grab a few minutes to practice and you’ll be on your way.
+Just grab a few minutes when you can and you’ll be on your way.

 Somebody already did a great post about where to dance.
 Oh, wait, it was me!
-For some suggestions on places where you can go dancing, please read this Dance Safari post, “You Should Be Dancing – But Where?“.
+For some suggestions on places to go dancing, please read this Dance Safari post, “You Should Be Dancing – But Where?“.

 If you want to become a better ballroom dancer, there is a simple formula:

 practice + MORE PRACTICE = BETTER BALLROOM DANCING!